Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a single parameter 'slug'.
-The description adds value by explaining the slug as 'the last path segment of an article URL' and providing an example ('my-article-title'), which clarifies the required format beyond the schema's minimal description.
+Schema description coverage is 100%, and the description adds value by defining slug as 'the last path segment of an article URL', which clarifies the parameter beyond the schema's example.
+This extra context aids correct invocation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.